exvim/exvim.github.io/docs/plugins.md

 organization and modify it to fit for exVim.

 This article will show you the plugins currently used by default in exVim.
-I also recommend you read [[SelectYourPlugin]], which will teach you how to search a plugin in the Vim world.
+I also recommend you read [Select a plugin in the vim community](select-your-plugin), which will teach you how to search a plugin in the Vim world.

 ## General